Hitting home runs: Finnish Baseball League swings into Fuengirola

 Photo credit: Ayuntamiento de Fuengirola

-FUENGIROLA hosted the opening matches of the Finnish Baseball League over the weekend, and it was a grand slam of an event!
-The games took place at the Jesús Gámez field in the Elola sports complex, on Saturday, April 22 and Sunday, April 23.

-Lapuan Virki went head to head against Joensuu Maila in the women’s category on Saturday afternoon.
-Lapuan Virki came out on top with a 2-0 win.
-On Sunday afternoon, IPV faced off against Hyvinkää Tahko in the men’s category, with Hyvinkää Tahko taking victory.
+Lapuan Virki went head to head against Joensuu Maila in the women’s category on Saturday afternoon with Lapuan taking a 2-0 victory.
+On Sunday afternoon, IPV faced off against Hyvinkää Tahko in the men’s category, which saw Hyvinkää Tahko come out on top with a 1-0 victory.

 Baseball is a popular sport in Finland, and the matches were a big deal, with live television coverage across the country.
 The event was made possible by a partnership signed in 2017 between the Finnish Baseball League and Fuengirola Town Hall.